riboseinc/rfc-crypto-sm4/sections/05-key.md

 $$

-Constant parameters used for key expansion is represented as $$CK$$, where each $$CK_i (i = 0, ..., 31)$$ is a word:
+The constant key used for key expansion is represented as $$CK$$, where each $$CK_i (i = 0, ..., 31)$$ is a word:

 $$